Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 Adding various liveries can be fun and adds a element of realism, especially if you fly in different regions and enjoy looking at the aircraft, or are a videographer that creates flight simulator videos.
 Paring down the aircraft list in P3D to display only the aircraft and liveries you want to see, and then segregating aircraft based on type, can save considerable time and mouse use.

 The livery for JAL Transocean Air – another viewpoint.
-There is also a pink coloured livery.
 Japan is one of my favourite regions to fly in.

 Aircraft Liveries & Textures - Adding a Livery Texture To Your B738